 At Woodside Academy we recognise the importance of promoting positive mental health in both our children and their parents/carers.
 We are an Attachment Aware and Trauma Informed school so many of the strategies we use are focused on research based approaches to support the children.

 We support our children by creating a safe and calm environment where mental health problems are less likely.
 However, if any issues do emerge then we react swiftly to ensure they are dealt with as early and accurately as possible.
 The early support provided will usually be from our Learning Mentor and Mental Health Champion, Mrs Brian.
 Some issues will be resolved by working effectively with external agencies to provide swift access or referrals to specialist support and treatment.
+We are lucky here at Woodside Academy to have Harriet from MHST in school regularly to support our children.

 In addition to the above, we also recognise that our parents/carers sometimes need help supporting their children’s mental health, and in looking after their own.
-Below are some useful links that provide wellbeing advice for all those supporting children and young people:

 Call 0800 1111 to get help and advice about a wide range of issues or to talk to a counsellor online.